ArtosSystems/docs-legacy/source/index.html.md

 secret  | string  |
-payload  |  string | contextual, non-unqiue which is attached to a ticket. includes but not exclusive to: event name, data, time, location ticketRef  | string  | unique identifier for a ticket eventId  | string  | a unique identifier used to reference an event on the Aventus Protocol primarySignedSecret  | string  |
+payload  |  string | contextual, non-unqiue which is attached to a ticket. includes but not exclusive to: event name, data, time, location ticketRef  | string  | unique identifier for a ticket eventId  | string  | a unique identifier used to reference an event on the Protocol primarySignedSecret  | string  |
 doublySignedSecret  | string  |
 primarySignedTicketData  | string  |
 customerSignedData  | string  |

 Anything that is `primarySigned` is sent from a link generator on completion of a ticket.
-What has been signed by the customer (including `doublySignedSecret`) comes from a wallet.
+What has been signed by the customer (including `doublySignedSecret`) comes from a customer device.

 **customerSignedData contains:**